Sentenced to Be a Hero

-Sentenced to Be a Hero: The Prison Records of Penal Hero Unit 9004 (勇者刑に処す 懲罰勇者9004隊刑務記録, Yūsha-kei ni Shosu: Chōbatsu Yūsha 9004-tai Keimu Kiroku) is a Japanese light novel series written by Rocket Shokai and illustrated by Mephisto.
+Sentenced to Be a Hero: The Prison Records of Penal Hero Unit 9004 (勇者刑に処す 懲罰勇者9004隊刑務記録, Yūsha-kei ni Shosu: Chōbatsu Yūsha Kyūmarumaruyon-tai Keimu Kiroku), or simply Sentenced to Be a Hero, is a Japanese light novel series written by Rocket Shōkai and illustrated by Mephisto.
+The story follows Xylo Forbartz, a former knight who becomes the leader of a penal unit after being wrongly accused and sentenced, later joining forces with the goddess Teoritta to battle the hordes of demonic beings that threaten humanity.
 It began serialization as a web novel published on Kakuyomu in October 2020.
 It began publication as a light novel under ASCII Media Works' Dengeki no Shin Bungei light novel imprint in September 2021.
 A manga adaptation began serialization in ASCII Media Works' Dengeki Comic Regulus web magazine in March 2022.

-An anime television series adaptation produced by Studio Kai is set to premiere in January 2026.
+An anime television series adaptation produced by Studio Kai aired from January to March 2026.
+A second season has been announced.